LBiddiscombe/biddiscombe/src/_content/biddiscombe-devlog.md

 ## Part 1 - Why?

-I'm an experienced (old 😩) dev who's worked in a few languages, on a variety of platforms over the course of about 40 years.
+I'm an experienced (old 👴) dev who's worked in a few languages, on a variety of platforms over the course of about 40 years 😢.

 What I've enjoyed the most is my time on web technologies (IE4 on WindowsCE anyone?), it just clicked with me...